Exceeds G-SYNC Range

 What are Frametime Spikes?

-Frametime spikes are an abrupt interruption of frames output by the system, and on a capable setup running an efficient game engine, typically occur due to loading screens, background asset streaming, and the triggering of a script or physics system, but can also be exacerbated by an incapable setup, inefficient game engine, misconfigured (or limited support for) SLI setups, bad drivers, background programs, compatibility issues, or a combination of them all.
+Frametime spikes are an abrupt interruption of frames output by the system, and on a capable setup running an efficient game engine, typically occur due to loading screens, background asset streaming, and the triggering of a script or physics system, but can also be exacerbated by an incapable setup, inefficient game engine, low RAM/VRAM and pagefile over usage, misconfigured (or limited support for) SLI setups, bad drivers, background programs, compatibility issues, or a combination of them all.

 Not to be confused with other performance issues, like framerate slowdown or V-SYNC-induced stutter, frametime spikes manifest as the occasional hitch or pause, and usually last for mere micro to milliseconds at a time (seconds, in the worst of cases), plummeting the framerate into the single digits, and concurrently raising the frametime upwards of 1000ms before re-normalizing.